Numa Pompilius: Religious

 One of Numa's first acts was the construction of a temple of Janus as an indicator of peace and war.
 The temple was constructed at the foot of the Argiletum, a road in the city.
 After securing peace with Rome's neighbours, the doors of the temples were shut and remained so for the duration of Numa's reign, a unique case in Roman history.

 Another creation attributed to Numa was the cult of Terminus, a god of boundaries.
 Through this rite, which involved sacrifices at private properties, boundaries and landmarks, Numa reportedly sought to instill in Romans the respect of lawful property and non-violent relationships with neighbours.
 The cult of Terminus, preached Numa, involved absence of violence and murder.
 The god was a testament to justice and a keeper of peace.
-In a somehow comparable, more moral rather than legal fashion, Numa sought to associate himself with one of the roles of Vegoia in the religious system of the neighbouring Etruscans, by deciding to set the official boundaries of the territory of Rome, which Romulus had never wanted, presumably with the same concern of preserving peace.
+Numa sought to associate himself with one of the roles of Vegoia in the religious system of the neighbouring Etruscans, by deciding to set the official boundaries of the territory of Rome, which Romulus had never wanted, presumably with the same concern of preserving peace.

 Recognizing the paramount importance of the Ancile, King Numa had eleven matching shields made, so perfect that no one, even Numa, could distinguish the original from the copies.
 These shields were the Ancilia, the sacred shields of Jupiter, which were carried each year in a procession by the Salii priests.
 Numa also established the office and duties of Pontifex Maximus and instituted (Plutarch's version) the flamen of Quirinus, in honour of Romulus, in addition to those of Jupiter and Mars that already existed.
 Numa also brought the Vestal Virgins to Rome from Alba Longa.
 Plutarch adds that they were then at the number of two, were later augmented to four by Servius Tullius, and stayed thus through the ages.